varkenvarken/blenderaddons-ng/README.md

 # blenderaddons-ng

-A Visual Studio Code project to develop, test, and profile Blender add-ons
+A Visual Studio Code project to develop, test, and profile Blender add-ons.

+This also the spot where we develop small helper modules that are of general use, like [`blempy`](/blempy.md)

 ## background